 As a spiritual and cultural centre of Rügen, Putbus has much to offer to its guests.
 In addition to the unique island’s theatre, visitors can enjoy a yearly festival (music, cabaret and drama), exhibitions in the Orangery, a Clock museum and a Puppet museum, various performances in the historic stables, as well as lectures and concerts.

 In the first half of the 19th century, Putbus became the youngest European capital with classicist architecture.
-It presents a unique combination of nature and cultural romance in the stylish neoclassical surrounding enclosed in a beautiful water- and forest landscapes with carefully preserved nature.
+It presents a unique combination of nature and cultural romance in the stylish neoclassical surrounding enclosed in beautiful water- and forest landscapes with carefully preserved nature.

 Putbus is an unforgettable architectural experience in the middle of regular landscape parks with glorious views and a charming harbour area.